Learn more about urinary incontinence: introduction

 - hormone replacement therapy (HRT)

-Stopping these medications, if advised to do so by a doctor, may help resolve your incontinence.
+Stopping these medicines, if advised to do so by a doctor, may help resolve your incontinence.

-In addition to the causes mentioned above, some things can increase your risk of developing urinary incontinence without directly being the cause of the problem.
+In addition to common causes, some things can increase your risk of developing urinary incontinence without directly being the cause of the problem.
 These are known as risk factors.

 Some of the main risk factors for urinary incontinence include:

-- increasing age – urinary incontinence becomes more common as you reach middle age, and is particularly common in people over the age of 80
+- increasing age – urinary incontinence becomes more common in middle age and is very common in people who are 80 or older

-- having lower urinary tract symptoms (LUTS) – a range of symptoms that affect the bladder and urethra; read about the symptoms of urinary incontinence for more information
+- having lower urinary tract symptoms (LUTS) – a range of symptoms that affect the bladder and urethra

 Learn more about urinary incontinence: diagnosis

-If you experience urinary incontinence, see your GP so they can determine the type of condition you have.
+If you experienced urinary incontinence, see a GP so they can diagnose the type of urinary incontinence you have.

-Try not to be embarrassed about speaking to your GP about your incontinence.
-Urinary incontinence is a common problem and it's likely your GP has seen many people with the condition.
+Try not to be embarrassed when speaking to the GP about your condition.
+Urinary incontinence is a common problem and it's likely the GP has seen many people with the same problem.

-- whether the urinary incontinence occurs when you cough or laugh
+- whether the urinary incontinence happens when you cough or laugh

 - whether you need the toilet frequently during the day or night